 - Pay close attention to where you have applied your makeup.
 And make sure it is distributed as evenly as possible.

 - Begin with a thin layer of makeup, then build your coverage as needed.
-It is much easier to add product than to remove it later.
+Adding product is much easier than removing it later.

 - Be willing to try different formulas if the first makeup you try does not work the way you want it to.
 There are many formulas available to suit many preferences.